-It has also been a more intimate issue in a nas also been a more intimate issue in a copyright case, Cummins v.
+It has also been a more intimate issue in a copyright case, Cummins v.
 Bond, which came before Mr. Justice Eve three or four years ago.
-The question for solution in that case was whether the copyright in a communication said to have been made at a seance by the spirit of a Glastonbury monk was vested in the woman medium who received it, or in the enthusiastic sitter to whom she dietated it and who wished to publish it.
-Take the and who wished to publish it.
+The question for solution in that case was whether the copyright in a communication said to have been made at a seance by the spirit of a Glastonbury monk was vested in the woman medium who received it, or in the enthusiastic sitter to whom she dictated it and who wished to publish it.

-The sitter claimed that he owned the copyright, as the author was a spirit and bad only used the medium as an instrument of transmission.
-On the other hand; the medium claimed the copyright on the ground that she was not a mere amanuensis, but was in communion with the spirit of the deceased monk, and was therefore joint author of the ase of Lyon and Home, one of the most otable cases ever brought into a Chan-ery Court.
+The sitter claimed that he owned the copyright, as the author was a spirit and had only used the medium as an instrument of transmission.
+On the other hand, the medium claimed the copyright on the ground that she was not a mere amanuensis, but was in communion with the spirit of the deceased monk, and was therefore joint author of the message.

-With customary directness the judge disregarded the pretension of both parties fhat the communication had an ultra-terrestrial origin.
+With customary directness the judge disregarded the pretension of both parties that the communication had an ultra-terrestrial origin.
 He dealt with it as coming from a terrestrial author, and held the medium to be the author and therefore the holder of the copyright.